there4/slim-unit-testing-example/README.md

 Run `composer install` and then `phpunit`.
 This application assumes that you have `phpunit` installed globally on your system.
-This application can be installed to run as a functioning website, use the sample config files in the `build/` folder for this.
+This application can be installed to run as a functioning website, use the sample apache config file in the `build/` folder for this.

 ## Concepts